 To put some perspective on that; here is what a 0.1% fee (difference between VGT and QQQ) will cost you as an investor over 30 years.

 Assuming you start with an initial investment of $100,000 and contribute $10,000 each year, over the 30 years.
 You will have roughly ~$82,000 less in your account due to the fee because of the extra 0.1% expense ratio.
-That is not including costs to buy and sell your shares.
+This does not include costs to buy and sell your shares.